Clean-Code0244/Stroke-Prediction-Model/README.md

     'smoking_status': ['never smoked']
 })

-# Make predictions
+# Predict
 prediction = model.predict(new_data)
-probability = model.predict_proba(new_data)[:, 1]  # Probability of stroke
+probability = model.predict_proba(new_data)[:, 1]
 print(f"Prediction: {'Stroke' if prediction[0] == 1 else 'No Stroke'}")
 print(f"Stroke Probability: {probability[0]:.3f}")

-Results
+📉 Results
-The model's performance is assessed through the ROC AUC scores obtained from cross-validation.
-The boxplot provides a visual representation of the score distribution, helping to understand the model's consistency.
-The mean ROC AUC score indicates the model's ability to distinguish between stroke and non-stroke cases, while the standard deviation reflects the variability across folds.
+The model's ROC AUC scores from cross-validation are visualized in a boxplot, showing performance consistency.
+The mean ROC AUC reflects the model's ability to distinguish stroke cases, with the standard deviation indicating variability.

-Future Improvements
+🔮 Future Improvements

-Feature Engineering: Explore additional features or interactions between features to improve model performance.
+Feature Engineering: Add derived features or interactions.
-Hyperparameter Tuning: Perform grid search or random search to optimize LDA parameters or try other classifiers (e.g., Random Forest, XGBoost).
+Hyperparameter Tuning: Optimize LDA or test other classifiers (e.g., XGBoost).
-Alternative Oversampling: Experiment with other oversampling techniques (e.g., ADASYN) or combine oversampling with undersampling.
+Oversampling Alternatives: Explore ADASYN or combined sampling methods.
-Data Quality: Investigate and address potential data quality issues, such as outliers or inconsistent categorical values.
+Data Quality: Address outliers or inconsistent values.
-Deployment: Deploy the model as a web service using frameworks like Flask or FastAPI for real-time predictions.
+Deployment: Create a web API with Flask or FastAPI.

-License
+📜 License
 This project is licensed under the MIT License.

-See the LICENSE file for details.
-Contact
+📬 Contact
-For questions or contributions, please contact [Your Name] at [Your Email].
+For questions or contributions, reach out to [Your Name] at [Your Email].